Book a class

 TRY classes are open (anyone can attend) and take place in-person only at Yoga Sanctuary, a non-profit yoga studio, in South Minneapolis.

-• 1st & 3rd Saturdays of every month at 12p-1p
+• 1st & 3rd Saturday of every month at 12p-1p

-• wall-based, the entire practice is done laying down
+• Wall-based, the entire practice is done laying down

-• maximum class size 7 people
+• Maximum class size 8 people

 • $25 per class, payment occurs at booking